GlamGeoVis/geovis-stack/README.md

 # The Docker Components

-## simcity-commonsense
+## commonsense
 This docker container runs the front end.
-The directory sim-city-cs is mounted into the docker image in /home/simcity/sim-city-cs.
-You can edit typescript and html files in this directory from outside the docker, which will trigger a recompilation of the files and a restart of the server using nodemon.

-The sim-city-cs docker is accessible over SSH on port 30022 (user `simcity`, password `simcity`).

 ## simcity-webservice
 This docker hosts the simcity-webservice.
 The simulations directory is copied into the docker when it is built.
 Changing the files in this directory therefore requires rebuilding the docker image.

-The sim-city-webservice docker is accessible over SSH on port 20022 (user `simcity`, password `simcity`).
+The sim-city-webservice docker is accessible over SSH on port 30022 (user `simcity`, password `simcity`).

 ## simcity-slurm
 This docker hosts a slurm cluster with 2 nodes.
 The simulations directory is copied into the docker when it is built